geekaurora/CZUtils/README.md

 pod 'CZUtils'
 ```

-And then run `pod install` in your work folder.
+And run `pod install` in your work folder.